lanl/PyBNF/docs/algorithms.rst

 Applications
 ^^^^^^^^^^^^
-Like ordinary Markov chain Monte Carlo, the goal of parallel tempering is to provide a distribution of possible parameter values rather than a single point estimate.
+Like conventional Metropolis-Hastings MCMC, the goal of parallel tempering is to provide a distribution of possible parameter values rather than a single point estimate.

-Compared to ordinary Markov chain Monte Carlo, parallel tempering offers a trade-off: Parallel tempering generates fewer samples per unit CPU time (because most of the processors run higher temperature simulations that don't sample the distribution of interest), but traverses parameter space more efficiently, making each sample more valuable.
-The decision between parallel tempering and Markov chain Monte Carlo therefore depends on the nature of your parameter space: parallel tempering is expected to perform better when the space is complex, with many local minima that make it challenging to explore.
+Compared to Metropolis-Hastings MCMC, parallel tempering offers a trade-off: Parallel tempering generates fewer samples per unit CPU time (because most of the processors run higher temperature simulations that don't sample the distribution of interest), but traverses parameter space more efficiently, making each sample more valuable.
+The decision between parallel tempering and Metropolis-Hastings therefore depends on the nature of your parameter space: parallel tempering is expected to perform better when the space is complex, with many local minima that make it challenging to explore.

 .. _alg-dream: